 There are several levels of attack available to you here, from developing simple category classifications to taking a deeper dive using data analytics, or even developing a program to standardize purchases across the company.
 While the basic principles can be applied across the board, there’s no one cookie-cutter solution suitable to every business — each organization has to set its own priorities based on available resources and the anticipated benefits.

 5. Fine-tune the process and expand the scope.

 As your organization adapts to the new procurement model, don’t forget to take a step back and candidly review what’s working well and what’s not, making adjustments where needed.
 Continue to expand the scope by targeting spend that’s more complex or takes longer to address.
 For example, you might have to qualify a new supplier or test alternative materials.

 Overcoming resistance to a center-led purchasing model

 One final thought: Expect resistance to change when implementing a center-led purchasing model.
 Take it seriously and spend the time to manage it.
 Communicate your plans openly and involve key stakeholders, bringing the user community alongside the purchasing team every step of the way to be sure their needs are well understood and addressed.

-Over time, with increased access to relevant information and resources focused on developing and implementing astute supply chain strategies rather than on day-to-day tactical blocking and tackling, you'll optimize your supply base, level the playing field in negotiations, reduce transaction costs, lower inventory and deliver exceptional customer service.
-These achievements will help you pull ahead of your competition with a center-led purchasing model, win more business, and drive improved financial results for your company.
+Over time, you’ll gain increased access to relevant information and resources focused on developing and implementing astute supply chain strategies rather than on day-to-day tactical blocking and tackling.
+You’ll optimize your supply base, level the playing field in negotiations, reduce transaction costs, lower inventory, and deliver exceptional customer service.
+These achievements will help you pull ahead of your competition with a center-led purchasing model to win more business and drive improved financial results for your company.